The Emperor's New Groove (video game): Plot

 The PlayStation and PC versions of The Emperor's New Groove loosely follow the plot of the movie, from which they also include several cutscenes at the start or end of certain levels.
 Emperor Kuzco has been transformed into a llama by his evil advisor Yzma, who has subsequently taken over his throne.
 Kuzco befriends the peasant Pacha and together they seek to confront Yzma and her henchman Kronk to obtain an elixir that will return Kuzco to his human form.
-There are some new characters not present in the movie, such as a boy riding a llama-shaped bike who throughout the game challenges Kuzco to a race.
+There are some characters that do not appear in the movie, such as an unnamed boy riding a llama-shaped bike who throughout the game challenges Kuzco to a race.

 Development

 Argonaut Games founder Jez San noted that the game's development team tried to keep the game's plot and setting close to that of the movie while also "exaggerating some elements of the movie that would make great game scenarios", specifically pointing to the scene in the movie with the roller coaster leading to Yzma's laboratory, which played a minor role in the movie but was made into a much larger aspect of the game.

 The PlayStation and PC versions of The Emperor's New Groove were developed using the same game engine as Croc 2, following Argonaut's common strategy of reusing game engines and development tools from their previously created games.
 Argonaut developed The Emperor's New Groove at the same time as Disney's Aladdin in Nasira's Revenge, another 3D platformer also built from the Croc 2 engine.
 The Emperor's New Groove shares many graphical and gameplay similarities to Nasira's Revenge as a result of this.

 Before its release on the PlayStation, Argonaut believed that The Emperor's New Groove had potential to be updated and rereleased on upcoming next generation consoles, but an updated game was never attempted.
 The PlayStation version's voice acting and subtitles were localized into nine languages for the PAL region.